stro1936/VSC_all/AMCPS/README.md

 The AMCPS class focused on the difference between GFMI and GFLI and their interactions with the grid in different SCR and inertia conditions.
+The relevant models as well as the final report describing the experiments and findings are in the zip.